Skip to content

 FAQ

-The same elasmobranch appears in multiple consecutive frames.
+What is a track?
+The same elasmobranch appears across many consecutive frames.
 A track is SharkTrack’s “this is the same animal I saw before” group, with an ID.

-SharkTrack saves one screenshot per track, so you will always see only one bounding box.
-Only label the animal in the bounding box.
+Why are there multiple animals in the screenshot but only one bounding box?
+SharkTrack saves one screenshot per track, so you’ll always see only one bounding box.
+Only label the animal in the box.

-You only need to label one screenshot per track instead of thousands of frames.
+Why does this matter?
+You only label one screenshot per track instead of thousands of frames.
 The script applies your label to all detections in that track when computing MaxN.

-Each detection image shows the video name/path and timestamp, so you can go back to the original video to confirm the species.
+One frame isn’t enough to determine species Each detection image shows the video name/path and timestamp, so you can go back to the original video to confirm species.

-The model may split the same shark into two or more consecutive tracks.
-Classify all of them — this won’t affect MaxN accuracy, it just requires classifying more images.
+I see the same elasmobranch in multiple detections The model sometimes splits the same shark into two or more consecutive tracks.
+Classify all of them, it won’t hurt MaxN accuracy, just adds a bit of work.

-Pro Tips
+Pro tips

 • Do a first pass to remove wrong detections, then assign species labels in a second pass.